About Dr. Deepak Yadav

 Surgical Procedures Performed at KCC

-Complete removal of the thyroid gland with central or modified radical neck dissection for thyroid cancer.
+Complete thyroid removal with central (level VI) or modified radical (levels II–V) neck dissection based on disease extent.

-Over 200 successful free flaps performed.
-Restores swallowing, speech, and facial contour.
+200+ successful free flaps.
+Restores swallowing, intelligible speech, and facial contour in one operative sitting.

-Transoral laser microsurgery for early glottic (vocal cord) cancer.
+Transoral CO₂ laser microsurgery for early glottic (vocal cord) cancer.

-Resection of advanced tumours involving the infratemporal fossa, parapharyngeal space, or skull base.
+Resection of advanced or recurrent tumours involving the infratemporal fossa, parapharyngeal space, or temporal bone.

-Complete removal of cervical lymph node levels I–V for metastatic nodal disease from head and neck primaries.
+Systematic removal of cervical nodal levels I–V for metastatic neck disease.

-Excision of parathyroid adenoma or hyperplasia for primary hyperparathyroidism.
+Excision of parathyroid adenoma or hyperplasia causing primary hyperparathyroidism.

 Medical Qualifications